socratools/socradoc/README.md

 Commands:

-    --help     Print this message and exit.
+    --help     Print this usage message and exit.

     --version  Print version message and exit.